csc-training/high-level-gpu-programming/docs/cpp-concepts.md

 - anonymous function objects.
 - a concise way to define small, unnamed functions inline
-- useful short-lived tasks or as arguments to other functions.
+- useful for short-lived tasks or as arguments to other functions.
 - `[ capture clause ] (parameters) -> return-type { body }`
 ```cpp
 int b = 6;